HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Method

-In this work, the network $D$ aims to discriminate whether a \ac{HRTF} is real or generated by the network $G$.
+In this work, network $D$ aims to discriminate whether an \ac{HRTF} is real or generated by the network $G$.
 The network $D$ consists of eight convolutional layers that are immediately followed by batch normalisation with the exception of the first layer.

-These convolutional layers are finally followed by two dense layers and then a sigmoid activation function that provides the discriminator network's output.
-Apart from the last layer, a leaky \ac{ReLU} is used as the activation function throughout, just as in \cite{Radford2016}.
+Two dense layers finally follow these convolutional layers, and then a Sigmoid activation function provides the discriminator network's output.
+Apart from the last layer, a leaky \ac{ReLU} is used as the activation function throughout, just as in \cite{Radford2015}.
 The Leaky \ac{ReLU} activation function is similar to that of the \ac{PReLU} activation function in that both of them are defined as

-but in the case of the leaky \ac{ReLU} activation function, $a$ is a hyper-parameter that is set prior to training while for \ac{PReLU} $a$ is a parameter that is learned during training \cite{He2015a}.
+but in the case of the leaky \ac{ReLU} activation function, $a$ is a hyper-parameter that is set prior to training, while for \ac{PReLU} $a$ is a parameter that is learned during training \cite{He2015a}.